Understanding Lambda Functions

 Callbacks in Asynchronous Programming

-Lambda functions are also frequently used in asynchronous programming to specify what should happen when an asynchronous operation completes.
-These are commonly seen in Node.js:
+Lambda functions are frequently used in asynchronous programming to specify what happens when an operation completes.
+These are everywhere in Node.js:

 const fs = require('fs');